Are you wondering what all the fuss is about writing a journal in the realm of personal development?

-It’s like standing in the middle of busy traffic, hundreds of cars incessantly honking and racing around you.
+It’s like standing in the middle of busy traffic with hundreds of cars incessantly honking and racing around you.

-Imagine you’re lifting a car one by one with your thumb and index finger like Wonder Woman and toss them into the sky, clearing them out of your way.
+Imagine you’re lifting cars one by one with your thumb and index finger like Wonder Woman and tossing them into the sky, clearing them out of your way.

 Wouldn’t that be super awesome?

-Since the superwoman thing can only happen in the movies, we mere mortals will have to settle with the next best thing called journaling.
+Since the superwoman thing can only happen in the movies, we mere mortals will have to settle for the next best thing, called journaling.

 Yep, that’s right.

-Journaling declutters your mind to traffic free zone.
+Journaling declutters your mind and makes it a traffic free zone.